rakesh-yadav/PyTorch-RNN-Tutorial/README.md

 * `requirements.txt` file can be used in conjunction with pip to install the required packages.

+## Limitations
+I haven't generalized the code to use multivariate time series data for the sake of simplicty.
+But, it is relatively easy to do.
+If interested, report in the repo's _Issues_ section and we can collaborate!

 ### Note
 I also recommend checking out my colleague's [implementation](https://github.com/lkulowski/LSTM_encoder_decoder) of rnn in pytorch.